 Event planning is a stressful business.
 In fact, on CareerCast’s annual list of most stressful jobs, event coordinator lands just after police officer, airline pilot, and firefighter.
 Especially in 2020, when so many event planners had to pivot most of their in-person events to virtual ones due to the pandemic, working in events is never boring.

-Getting an event out the door requires serious multitasking and a Ninja-skill level of organization.
-Which is why there are so many apps on the market today—tools that can help you with just about every aspect of event organization.
+Getting an event out the door—or on the screen—requires serious multitasking and an expert level of organization.
+Which is why there are so many apps on the market today—tools that can help you with just about every aspect of event organization, execution, and follow up.

 Too many, in fact.

 You want to spend your time focusing on doing great work, not on work about work related to managing cumbersome tools or keeping track of information.
 The goal is to figure out which problems you’re trying to solve for, and use the right tools (and only those tools) to make it happen.